panicmechanic/ZMD/Readme.md

         TOTAL DAYS LEFT = 12.5 (13)
         ALPHA RELEASE DATE = 3rd September

     21/08/14 Fixed effect duplication bug, was due to else statement being in wrong indentation.
+                  There was no paralyze issue.
         TOTAL DAYS LEFT = 11.5 (12)
         ALPHA RELEASE DATE = 2nd September

 #Remaining major TODO (in rough order):

-- Shift_run, needs more conditions to stop, like entering a room
+- Add variables to tiles at the entrances and exits to tunnels, and on entering

+    new rooms, and if map[x][y].run_block == True stop the shift_run.
+Will need to change the make_map function.
 - Make inventory a list in the fighter class so monsters can have them.
 - Make monsters drop items in inventory based on a roll from inventory
 - Fix pathfinding- look at example code in library.